Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements/isabelle-system-options.typ

   - `sledgehammer_timeout`
 ]

 To add custom settings to VSCode with a VSCode extension, one can add a `contributes.configuration` entry into the extensions `package.json` file @extension-api.
 Since the options available in the given tags may change in the future, simply adding them manually to the `package.json` file was unsatisfactory.
 Instead, the options are dynamically added while building the extension with `isabelle component_vscode_extension`.
-To do so, the `package.json` file includes a `"ISABELLE_OPTIONS": {},` marker which is replaced with the appropriate JSON format of the given options by the Isabelle system during build.
+To do so, the `package.json` file includes a #box[`"ISABELLE_OPTIONS": {},`] marker, which is replaced with the appropriate JSON format of the given options by the Isabelle system during build.

 Additionally, we gave the options that were previously hard-coded into the extension a respective default value during this build process instead.
-That way, the user is able to change these settings if they want to, which was not possible before.
+That way, the user can change these settings if they want, which was not possible before.